Manchester, MO

 What Types of MCL Injuries Are There?

-• Grade 1 — A grade 1 MCL injury refers to a sprain, or a tear where less than 10% of the MCL has been torn.
-These injuries are typically not especially painful or debilitating, and don’t result in much instability.
-Symptoms will likely be tenderness and mild pain.
+• Grade 1 — A grade 1 sprain or tear means that the ligament has been stretched, and less than 10% of the MCL has been torn.
+It’s typically a mild injury, and your knee largely remains stable.
+Symptoms will likely be tenderness and some soreness.

-• Grade 2 — This injury is when the MCL suffers more significant tearing, usually to the superficial part of the ligament.
-You will probably lose some stability in your knee, and the knee will likely be loose when manipulated manually.
-Symptoms of a grade 2 MCL injury generally include much more noticeable pain.
+• Grade 2 — This is a more moderate tear, generally to the middle layer of the ligament.
+You will probably lose some stability in your knee, and the knee will likely be loose when moved by hand.
+A grade 2 injury will result in significantly more pain than a grade 2 MCL injury.

-• Grade 3 — This injury is a complete tear to both the fibrous and deep parts.
+• Grade 3 — A grade 3 tear is a complete tear, or separation from the bone.
 Your knee will be significantly unstable.
-You will likely feel intense pain and several other symptoms.
+You will likely experience intense pain and a wide array of symptoms.
 The injury may actually caused by or accompanied by other serious knee injuries such as ACL tears.

-MCL injuries usually occur athletes in contact sports and in athletic events that require a lot of torque being placed on the body such as football, soccer, skiing, basketball, and tennis.
+MCL injuries usually occur athletes in contact sports and in sports that require a lot of sudden movement such as football, soccer, skiing, basketball, and tennis.
 They are also common in those who have to squat and lift heavy objects, either for athletic training or in the course of their employment.

 Common Symptoms of MCL Injuries